Only a few campaigns manage to change customer behavior.

 How can you drive emotion in every second of a video?
 Do you need to make a small change to your edit or voice-over?
 Which version is better?

 How many people truly have your ad embedded in their mind?
 Did it strengthen your brand?
-Did it impact their purchasing decisions in your favour?
+Did it shift purchasing decisions in your favour?

 Examples: Which ads don't work?

-Every month we see millions wasted on the ineffective campaings.
-This ad for Semtex, thanks to its giant media investment during the Ice Hockey Championship, was seen by 85% of Czechs, but only one out of ten people can recall the correct brand.
-Even with this distinctive České dráhy campaign, nearly half of people are not able to remember what brand it was.
-And yet, show any moment from an Airbank ad and everyone immediately says the correct brand name.
+Every month we see millions wasted on ineffective campaings.
+This ad for Semtex, due to its giant media investment during the Ice Hockey Championship, was seen by 85% of Czechs.
+But only one out of ten people can recall the advertised brand.
+Even with this distinctive České dráhy campaign, nearly half of people do not remember the brand.
+And yet, shown any moment from an Airbank ad, everyone immediately says the correct brand name.
 What’s the difference?
 How can you make the most of every euro spent on media?

 Emotions sell... or do they?

-The memory connection between a brand a need comes with one major difficulty: many other brands are trying to do the same thing, and the brain often fails in fast, automated processes.
+The memory connection between a brand and a need comes with one major difficulty: many other brands are trying to do the same thing, and the brain often fails in fast, automated processes.
 Unless the visual, audio, and other symbols stored in your ad are completely unmistakably associated with your brand, the brain will often mistakenly assign them to another brand.
 For example, we measured a beverage advertisement that included shots of sports, and it ended up actually strengthening the rival brand of Red Bull.

 This means: think twice about whether to feature, for example, Ivan Trojan in your campaign, because he is so strongly connected with T-Mobile.
-This casting decision was one of those which led to half of the viewers being unable to recall the correct brand in the Česke drahy ad.
+This casting decision was one of those which led to half of the viewers being unable to recall the correct brand in the České dráhy ad.
 Getting less famous but exclusive faces to work with you long-term makes for a much better strategy.
-You can build them as a symbol of your brand, just like Airbank did.
+You can build them up as a symbol of your brand, just like Airbank did.